Avoiding the Hypothesis-Only Bias in Natural Language Inference via Ensemble Adversarial Training: Conclusions

-The paper sets out to prevent NLI models learning from the hypothesis-only bias by using an ensemble of adversarial classifiers.
-Not only does this method reduce the biases contained in the model sentence representations, but these models generalise better to different NLI datasets than models trained using one adversary.
+We set out to prevent NLI models learning from the hypothesis-only bias by using an ensemble of adversarial classifiers.
+Our method produced sentence representations with significantly less bias, and these more robust models generalised better to 12 different NLI datasets, improving over previous approaches in the literature~\citep{BelinkovAdversarialRemoval,NewBelinkovPaper}.

-For an InferSent model with 2,048 dimensional representations, using an ensemble of adversarial classifiers reduced the bias stored in the sentence representations.
-On the other hand, using just one adversarial classifier removed little of the bias.
-The higher the dimensionality, the higher the optimal number of adversarial classifiers appears to be.

-The representations de-biased with an ensemble of adversaries also generalised better to other datasets, improving on previous research efforts using only one adversarial classifier.
-Moreover, the models trained with an ensemble of adversaries also performed better when tested on SNLI-hard.
+The higher the dimensionality of the sentence representations, the harder it is to de-bias these representations and the higher the optimal number of adversarial classifiers appears to be.
+Furthermore, the models trained with an ensemble of adversaries also performed better when tested on SNLI-hard compared to using only one adversarial classifier.
 This is the behaviour expected from de-biased models that no longer use the hypothesis-only bias to inform their predictions.

-However, after implementing the adversarial training, a non-linear classifier may still be able to detect the bias in the sentence representations where linear classifiers are not able to do so.
-It is also unclear whether adversarially training with a more complex classifier can be advantageous when trying to prevent a linear classifier from eventually re-learning the biases.
-Finally, while this paper has demonstrated the conditions under which biases can be removed from a linear classifier, preventing a non-linear classifier from learning the biases is more difficult and merits further experimentation.
+By preventing a linear classifier from learning the bias from the de-biased representations, we conclusively show that a model using such a classifier with these representations will not make decisions based on the bias.
+However, after implementing the adversarial training, a non-linear classifier may still be able to detect the bias in the sentence representations where linear classifiers are not able to.
+While we illustrate the conditions under which biases are removed from a linear classifier, preventing a non-linear classifier from learning the biases is more difficult and merits further experimentation.